-Active Participant Status - Definition
+Active Participant Status - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.